SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 - <img src="https://brand.heroku.com/static/media/heroku-logotype-spacing-vertical.dc54b577.svg" alt="Heroku" width="30px" height="30px"> Heroku

-## Communication Protocol

-The team’s communication protocol will be relatively similar for all segments of the project.
-The team is aware of the importance of communicating with each other in order to achieve a successful outcome.
-The members will continue to respect lines communication, address any disagreements early on, and collectively work on assignments distributed according to function and expertise.
-The following communication protocol was established:

-- Roles and requirements are clearly defined
-- Use Slack channel to schedule meetings, discuss opinions, and findings
-- Inform the acting leader via Slack or text message on schedule conflicts
-- Ask for help when stuck on an individual task
-- Recognize and praise a member’s great work
-- Maintain open communication and active listening to prevent conflicts
-- Schedule group meetings via Zoom as needed
-- Milestone status is regularly reported to the team
-- Motivate each other

 ## Reason for Topic Selection

 Predicting video game sales was considered to be an interesting and fun topic to analyze.
 Video games have been around for many years and have evolved significantly over time.
 Game development is also becoming increasingly common in many organizations.
 It is also a huge market that provides entertainment for children and adults alike.

 ## Data Description